boyboi86/AFML/README.md

 This book (A collection of research papers) can teach you necessary quant skills, the exercises provided in the book is a great way to ensure you will have a solid understanding of implementating quantitative strategy.
 From "A" to "Z".

 At the same time, you might want to know that this is one of the graduate textbooks used in Cornell University for their Msc programe.
-This repo has been plublished quite a while ago, I am currently working in a Quant Fund focus on market neutral derivatives strategies.
+This repo has been plublished quite a while ago, I am currently working in a Quant Fund focus on market neutral strategies.

 > "Every successful investment strategy is always supported by an equally sound theory that is practical,
 > you either prove with results or you prove the theory first.